victorfrye/microsoftgraveyard/.github/ISSUE_TEMPLATE/1_new_dead_product.md

 ---
 name: New dead product
-about: Request adding a new dead product to the graveyard
+about: Request a new dead product be added to the graveyard
-title: "[CORPSES] "
+title: "[Corpse] "
-labels: corpses
+labels: ["🪦 corpse"]
-assignees: ''
+assignees:
+- victorfrye

 ---